binref/refinery/README.md

 The help text that is displayed when executing a unit with the `-h` or `--help` switch is its main documentation.
 The [automatically generated documentation][docs] contains a compilation of that output for each unit at the top level, but also contains the specification for the three fundamental concepts of the toolkit:
 [framing][frame], [multibin arguments][argformats], and [meta variables][meta].

-> [!TIP]
-> Full-text search of the description and help text for every unit is also available on the command line, via the provided `binref` command.
+Full-text search of the description and help text for every unit is also available on the command line, via the provided `binref` command.
 In recognition of the fact that reference documentation can be somewhat dry, there is an ongoing effort to produce a series of [tutorials](tutorials) and there are a few additional resources:

 - [OALabs](https://www.youtube.com/c/OALabs) was kind enough to let me [demo the toolkit in a feature video](https://www.youtube.com/watch?v=4gTaGfFyMK4).